anachronic/importmagic.el/README.md

 ### Key bindings
 Every key binding is under the `importmagic-mode-map`.
-If you don't like the `C-c i` keybinding or want to add extra keys to your configuration, just set them like so:
+If you don't like the `C-c C-l` keybinding or want to add extra keys to your configuration, just set them like so:

 ``` emacs-lisp
 (define-key importmagic-mode-map (kbd "C-c C-f") 'importmagic-fix-symbol-at-point)
 ```

-As you can imagine, the above code sets the key binding `C-c C-f` to fix imports for the symbol at point. importmagic.el provides more functions than just these, read on if you're interested
+Note that the example above will override a defined key binding in the `python-mode-map`.
+You can do that as long as you feel the need to (as I did).
+This package is not really intended to interfer with the default bindings, though.

 ### Annoyances